 Park at the String and Leigh Lakes Trailhead for access to the Paintbrush-Cascade Loop Trail.

 Permits are required for those planning to stay overnight in the backcountry.
 Visit the backcountry page to learn about obtaining a permit.

 The Paintbrush-Cascade Loop is best accessed in summer after the snow melts, and in fall before the first snow arrives.
 Paintbrush Divide is a steep divide and often holds snow until July.
 Hikers should use caution when traveling over snow and not attempt the Paintbrush-Cascade Loop unless they have previous snow experience and the proper equipment.

 Time of Day

-Paintbrush Canyon-Cascade Canyon is a strenuous 19 mile (30.6 km) loop trail, with 4350ft elevation gain.
+The Paintbrush Canyon - Cascade Canyon Loop is a very strenuous 19.9 mi (32 km) loop hike with 4,480 ft (1,365 m) elevation gain and an average slope of 9%.
 Trail obstacles include bridge crossings, steps, exposed roots and rocks, and steep switchbacks.
 Trail crosses a skree field that holds snow late in the year.